 Conversely, selecting the wrong Provider may result in a failure in core business processes, Customer dissatisfaction, and reduced earnings.
 It can put the very viability of the business at risk.

-Key aspects to successful transformation or outsourcing initiatives include:
+Key aspects to a successful outsourcing initiatives include:

-- Identifying the right-fit firms who should bid on Services or Outsourcing
+- Identifying the right-fit firms who should bid on Outsourcing

 - Developing a focused but detailed Request for Proposal (RFP) document